Pankaj086/Kandid-Assignment-Pankaj/README.md

 - One application can have multiple interviews
 - One user (interviewer) can conduct multiple interviews

+### PostgreSQL Configuration

+The application uses PostgreSQL as the primary database.
+Ensure your PostgreSQL instance is running and accessible with the credentials provided in the `.env` file.

 ## 🚀 Deployment Instructions

 ### Vercel Deployment (Recommended)